cyberman54/ESP32-Paxcounter/docs/integrations.md

+# Integration LoRaWAN

-# Integration into "The Things Stack Community Edition" aka "The Things Stack V3"
+## "The Things Stack Community Edition" aka "The Things Stack V3"

 To use the ESP32-Paxcounter in The Things Stack Community Edition you need an account to reach the console.
 Go to: